 The Hybrid Method

 When I want to use repeat elements I made in Procreate for a pattern, I make each element on a separate canvas, remove the background, save the image as a PNG, then export them and insert them onto my Affinity designer canvas.
 That way I can use my fav Procreate brushes, but also get all the benefits of Affinity Designer.
-That is how I made this pattern for example:

 Learn the Affinity Method